Master's in Library Science vs. Master's in Library & Information Science Degrees: What is the Difference?

 • Digital Preservation and Curation

 The curriculum for MLIS programs typically includes advanced topics like data science and digital archiving, preparing graduates for roles in technology-driven fields.
-MLS programs remain more focused on traditional library functions, though both degrees share foundational library science coursework.
+Master’s in Library Science programs tend to remain more focused on traditional library functions, though both degrees share foundational library science coursework.

 Choosing the Right Degree for Your Goals